The Bun Creatinine Ratio. The Biomarkers of Hydration and Renal Function.

 The BUN: Creatinine ratio is a measurement of either renal failure or a cause of dehydration in the body.
 Without this objective criteria dehydration is a clinical diagnosis, formed from the signs and symptoms of dehydration on the body.

 When this is a symptom of renal failure, intervention from a nephrologist is required and in very severe cases, dialysis treatments.
-Renal failure is not reversible and does not go into remission.
-The best one can do is get a kidney transplant or stop the progression through exercise, a good renal diet meal plan, and pre-dialysis or dialysis treatments under the direction of your nephrologist.
+Renal failure can not be reversed and does not go into remission.
+The best one can do is get a kidney transplant or stop the progression of renal failure through exercise, a good renal diet meal plan, and pre-dialysis or dialysis treatments under the direction of your nephrologist.

 What is the BUN creatinine ratio?